cea-hpc/modules/doc/source/modulefile.rst

   **modulecmd.tcl**, which is normally hidden by the **module** alias.

-  If a *shellname* is given, returns 1 if **modulecmd.tcl**'s current shell is *shellname*, returns 0 elsewhere. *shellname* can be: sh, bash, ksh, zsh, csh, tcsh, fish, tcl, perl, python, ruby, lisp, cmake, r.
+  If a *shellname* is given, returns 1 if **modulecmd.tcl**'s current shell is *shellname*, returns 0 otherwise. *shellname* can be: sh, bash, ksh, zsh, csh, tcsh, fish, tcl, perl, python, ruby, lisp, cmake, r.

  **module-info shelltype** [shelltypename]